davidmarkclements/v8-perf/readme.md

 In recent years [Matteo Collina](https://twitter.com/matteocollina) and [I](https://twitter.com/davidmarkclem) have focused on finding out how to write performant Node.js code.
-Of course this means knowing which approaches are fast and which approaches are slow when our code executed by the V8 JavaScript engine.
+Of course this means knowing which approaches are fast and which approaches are slow when our code is executed by the V8 JavaScript engine.

 Now it's time for us to challenge all our assumptions about performance, because the V8 team has